-Aries Sun, Sagittarius Moon: The Lost Cause Campaigner and the Natural Born Crusader, the Outlaw Philosopher and the Renegade Funkateer, the Above the Law Playwright and the Take No Prisoners Street Preacher, the High Seas Freedom Rider and the Soulsonic Super Soulja (“Action, adventure, and any means necessary”)
+Aries Sun, Sagittarius Moon: The Outlaw Philosopher and the Renegade Funkateer, the Above the Law Playwright and the Take No Prisoners Street Preacher, the High Seas Freedom Rider and the Soulsonic Super Soulja (“Action, adventure, and any means necessary”)

 Aries is symbolized by the ram, an aggressive beast who confronts rivals by charging at them directly.
 Sagittarius, sitting 120 degrees away from Aries, is symbolized by the wild haired centaur-archer armed with a quiver full of flaming arrows ready to be fired off at distant targets.
 Combine the Sun (identity) in the sign of courage (Aries) with the Moon (emotional needs) in the sign of wide ranging crusades (Sagittarius) and the result is going to feel like a high-speed trip down some highly dangerous roads.
 Competitive and combative, enterprising and entrepreneurial, this pairing is the daredevil visionary of the zodiac who isn’t going to wait around for anybody or anything before setting off on an adventure.
 Linda Goodman hints at just how dangerous an Aries/Sagittarius adventure can be, “When these two signs join the trip may be noisy but never dull.
 They’ll energetically defend against any baddies who threaten them.”
 (Source)